Ovilia/blog/_posts/2014-04-27-01-the-whole-picture.md

 You should see `Hello, world!` in the Web browser.

 Yes!
 That's your first Web page!
 Easy!
-Right?
+Right? :satisfied:

 > If you are wondering how can this be a Web page, then...